 - are worried what other people might think,

 - are worried it will affect their job or studies,

-- feel hopeless.
+- feel hopeless and

-frustrating.
-Nobody can force someone else to get medical treatment unless they are in hospital under the Mental Health Act (sometimes called being ‘sectioned’.
+If the person you care for doesn’t want to get help, it can be very frustrating.
+Nobody can force someone else to get medical treatment unless they are in hospital under the Mental Health Act.
+This is sometimes called being ‘sectioned’.

 - talk to them about how they feel,

 - explain that you are worried because they seem upset, down, stressed or worried and you want to try help them,

 - explain what kind of help they could get, and